-OCTA policy is to invest only in high quality instruments as permitted by the Code, subject to the limitations of this Investment Policy.
-If an eligible security already contained in the Authority's portfolio is subsequently placed on "Negative Credit Watch" (Credit Watch) by any of the three Nationally Recognized Statistical Rating Organizations (NRSROs), or a purchase is made of a security already on "Negative Credit Watch" (Credit Watch) by any of the three NRSROs, which is permitted under this Investment Policy, then the security will be handled under the provisions of Credit Rating Actions.
-Percentage holding limits and credit quality minimums in this section are applicable at the time of purchase.
+OCTA policy is to invest only in high quality instruments as permitted by the Code, subject to the limitations of this Policy.
+If an eligible security already containedheld in OCTA's portfolio is subsequently placed on "Negative Credit Watch" (Credit Watch) by any of the three primary Nationally Recognized Statistical Rating Organizations (NRSROs), S&P Global Ratings, Moody's Investors Service, Inc., or Fitch Ratings, Inc., or if a purchase is made of a security already on Credit Watch is purchased in accordance with this Policy, by any of the three NRSROs, which is permitted under this Policy, then the security will be handled it shall be addressed under the provisions of outlined in the Credit Rating Actions section.
+Percentage holding limits and credit quality minimums in this section are applicable apply at the time of purchase.